tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 share directory readcaps to the Magic Folder (or subfolders) which was not a requirement, and IMHO could be better satisfied by design 6 in future.
-* design 6 is an unsolved research problem and should be considered out of scope for the time being.
+* design 6 is an unsolved design problem and should be considered out of scope for the time being.
 We can benefit from experience with design 1 when switching to design 6 later.]